liamcottle/atlas-for-rust/README.md

 ## TODO

-- coloured icons for fcm, expo and companion status
 - add name to add server modal
 - show add server modal instead of immediately adding server
 - handle not_found when credentials are wrong when fetching info